cthoyt/cthoyt.github.io/_posts/2026/2026-03-25-standards.md

    (another reason this requires emotional resilience)
 9. and so it goes 🐦

-This is also tough considering that funding oftend doesn't take any of this into account.
+This is also tough considering that funding often doesn't take any of this into account.
 It's usually "make and deliver the thing" or "do the science" and you sneak "making the thing" in later, because you knew that "make the thing" wouldn't be a very good selling point when applying for funding.